 If requested by the aerodrome (and only then), Aimm operators will send copies of the relevant radio calls directly to an Incident Investigation Authority and certify their accuracy and completeness.

 --- Compliance / Planning Approval Information.
-If the airfield / airport's operating consent has limits, and if the activity level is challenged, the reports can provide evidence that it is operating as entitled.
+If the airfield / airport's operating consent has limits, the reports provide evidence of compliance.
 And

 --- Noise Complaints.
-Most airfields / airports occasional need to be able to show which aircraft did what, when and why (or that an offending aircraft was NOT associated with them), so that noise or low-flying complaints can be answered quickly to avoid escalation of the complaint.
-Usually this can be handled by the airport itself listening to the radio calls from the archives for the specific period.
+Most airfields / airports occasional need to be able to show which aircraft did what, when and why.
+Often a complaint is generated by a Rescue aircraft flying in unusual places or altitudes, or an aircraft that is NOT associated with the particular airport, and resolving this quickly avoids escalation of the complaint.
+The Airport's own staff can listen to the radio calls from the archives for the specific period and resolve most problems themselves.
 Aimm operators can provide this report if the situation report needs to be from an independent third party.
 And

 --- Search and Rescue.
-To be able to quickly playback a group of radio calls to identify what was said, by whom, and at what exact time in an emergency.
+To be able to quickly playback a group of radio calls to assist S&R, identifying what was said, by whom, and at exactly what time in an emergency.

 --- Management.
 Most aerodromes want an occasional 'snapshot' of movements for a past or current period.
 Typically when they are due to review bulk fees for favoured local aircraft operators, so that they have definite facts on exactly who is doing what in order to make informed management decisions and negotiate from a position of strong knowledge.